 - Ability to uplift and encourage one another and deal with problems and weaknesses, and so many more abilities

 The reality is that few people ever see a healthy community.
-They are, at best, living as a part of groups and crowds.
+They are, at best, living in groups and crowds.

 Groups and Crowds